zooba/pymanager/doc/using.rst

 Installation
 ------------

-The Python install manager can be installed from `the Microsoft Store <LINK TBD>`_ or downloaded and installed from `python.org
+The Python install manager can be installed from `the Microsoft Store <TODO LINK>`_ or downloaded and installed from `python.org
 <https://www.python.org/downloads>`_.
 Both versions are identical.

 To install through the Store, simply click "Install".
 After it has completed,